-- [...]1.During the examination of applications subject to a border procedure, Member States shall require, pursuant to Article 7 of Directive XXX/XXX/EU [Recast Reception Conditions Directive] and without prejudice to Article 8 thereof, the applicants [...]to reside at or in proximity to the external border or transit zones, fully taking into account the specific geographical circumstances of the Member States.
-Each Member State shall notify to the Commission, [two months after the date of the application of this Regulation] at the latest, the locations where the border procedure will be carried out, at the external borders, in the proximity to the external border or transit zones, including when applying [...]Article 41b and ensure that the capacity of those locations is sufficient to process the applications covered by that Article.
-Any changes in the identification of the locations at which the border procedure is applied, shall be notified to the Commission within two months of the changes having taken place. - [...]2.In situations where the capacity of the locations notified by Member States pursuant to paragraph [...]
-1 is temporarily insufficient to process examine the applicants applications covered by [...]Article 41b, and for any other practical reason which renders impossible the reception in a specified location, Member States may designate other locations within the territory of the Member State and upon notification to the Commission accommodate applicants there, on a temporary basis and for the shortest time necessary. - 2a.
-The requirement to reside at a particular place in accordance with paragraphs 1 and 2 shall not be regarded as authorisation to enter into and stay on the territory of a Member State.
+[...]1.
+During the examination of applications subject to a border procedure, Member States shall require, pursuant to Article 7 of Directive XXX/XXX/EU [Recast Reception Conditions Directive] and without prejudice to Article 8 thereof, the applicants [...]to reside at or in proximity to the external border or transit zones as a general rule, or in other designated locations within its territory, fully taking into account the specific geographical circumstances of the Member States.
+Each Member State shall notify to the Commission, [two months prior to the date of the application of this Regulation] at the latest, the locations where the border procedure will be carried out, including when applying [...]Article 41b and ensure that the capacity of those locations is sufficient to examine the applications covered by that Article.
+Any changes in the identification of the locations at which the border procedure is applied, shall be notified to the Commission within two months of the changes having taken place.

-3. Where an applicant subject to the border procedure needs to be transferred to the determining authority or to a competent court or tribunal of first instance for the purposes of such a procedure, or transferred for the purposes of receiving medical treatment, such travel shall not in itself constitute an entry into the territory of a Member State.
+- 2. The requirement to reside at a particular place in accordance with paragraphs 1 and 2 shall not be regarded as authorisation to enter into and stay on the territory of a Member State. - 3.
+Where an applicant subject to the border procedure needs to be transferred to the determining authority or to a competent court or tribunal of first instance for the purposes of such a procedure, or transferred for the purposes of receiving medical treatment, such travel shall not in itself constitute an entry into the territory of a Member State.